-Given the RAND findings above, it appears the F-135 (relative to F-119) was not jointly understood by PW and LM.
+Given the RAND findings previously mentioned, it appears that the F135 (relative to the F119) was not jointly understood by PW and LM.
 The RAND Root Cause Analysis offers the hypothesis that LM failed to carry out this part of its prime contractor responsibilities (Blickstein et al., 2011).

-Another interesting hypothesis is that the DoD decided to deal directly with Pratt & Whitney for the various engine variants associated with the Boeing (X-32) and Lockheed Martin (X-35) development efforts.
+Another interesting hypothesis is that the DoD decided to deal directly with PW for the various engine variants associated with the Boeing (X-32) and Lockheed Martin (X-35) development efforts.
 The DoD would then deliver the engines to the airframers.
-In effect, DoD was the middleman in these transactions, which is unlikely to have improved information flow from PW to Boeing and LM.9 That the F-135 (née F-119 variant) was in development at the same time as the F-35 airframe (and a DoD responsibility to boot) might well have been factor contributing to this outcome.
+In effect, the DoD was the middleman in these transactions, which is unlikely to have improved information flow from PW to Boeing and LM.
+That the F135 (née F119 variant) was in development at the same time as the F-35 airframe (and a DoD responsibility to boot) might well have been a factor contributing to this outcome.

-Another factor is that the F-35 airframe and the F-135 engine designs were progressing concurrently.
-PW assembled its first test CTOL engine in September 2003, and its first test STOVL engine in April 2004.
-In that regard, it's interesting that LM formed a special team (BRAT) over the 2002-2003 time period to address weight issues and brought F-35 development to a sudden halt, and commenced a redesign effort in April 2004, with a special team called SWAT (Pappalardo, 2006).10 Engine-airframe program concurrency was a possible factor leading to the weight reduction and redesign episode of 2004.
+Another factor is that the F-35 airframe and the F135 engine designs were progressing concurrently.
+PW assembled its first test CTOL engine in September 2003 and its first test STOVL engine in April 2004.
+In that regard, it is interesting that LM formed a special team over the 2002-2003 time period to address weight issues that brought F-35 development to a sudden halt and commenced a redesign effort in April 2004, with a special team called SWAT (Pappalardo, 2006).
+Engine-airframe program concurrency was a possible factor leading to the weight reduction and redesign episode of 2004.